mildrenben/benmildren/src/blog-posts/2017-12-05-Symbols-in-ES6-A-Quick-Guide.md

 Unlike many other types, Symbols do not auto convert to a String.
 You may not have even noticed this was happening for other types, but think about when you alert() a Number, or alert() an Array.
 They get auto converted to a string.

 Symbols don't support this.
-You must explicitly call the `.toString()` method This funcionality is here to help us, as usually they should not be converted.
+You must explicitly call the `.toString()` method.

+This funcionality is here to help us as usually they should not be converted.
 ```javascript
 const sym = Symbol();
 const foo = '' + sym